Healthy Tube feeding with Real Food

 If someone you love needs nourishment via tube feeding, or if you know someone who does, you'll want to read today's guest post by Julie, another mom warrior who didn't blindly follow her doctor or the medical establishment after her son, AJ, was diagnosed with a seizure disorder.
 She instead took matters into her own hands.
 As a matter of fact, you never know where life will lead, so you'll want to know about this life-saving information even if you don't need it right at this moment.
 (And this is also an important topic to be aware of if you're formula feeding a baby – there's more on that below, or click here for where to find the WAPF real food baby formula kit.)

-Here was my first email from Julie… (And isn't AJ so stinkin' cute?!)
+Here was my first email from Julie about healthy tube feeding… (And isn't AJ so stinkin' cute?!)

 As a real food advocate, can you imagine being PRESCRIBED a diet that amounts to 50% corn syrup?
 That's what happened to my son — and thousands of other sick people every day.
 It would happen to you, too, if you were to end up with a feeding tube.